Electronic signature and legality: time to reflect

 So, let’s briefly reflect.

-Why was eIDAS created?
+Electronic signature law - why was eIDAS created?

-The prevailing EU directive on electronic signatures, termed the eSignatures Directive 1999/93/EC, gave member states the flexibility to interpret the regulation in their own way and impose their own restrictions, and exceptions.
+The prevailing EU directive on electronic signatures termed the eSignatures Directive 1999/93/EC, gave member states the flexibility to interpret the regulation in their own way and impose their own restrictions, and exceptions.
 Inevitably, some countries imposed stricter laws than others and the differing laws made it impossible to establish a single acceptable standard for cross border transactions.

 The new Regulation (EU) No. 910/2014 on electronic identification and trust services gave members of the European Union a way to conduct seamless digital transactions across countries – ultimately establishing a climate of trust for online and digital transactions throughout the EU.